Jean-Baptiste Gondelier

-Jean-Baptiste Gondelier (8 December 1792 in Dijon – after 1852), was a 19th-century French playwright and librettist.
+Jean-Baptiste Gondelier (8 December 1792 in Dijon – 31 October 1878) was a 19th-century French playwright and librettist.

 Biography

-An engraver and lithographer at 110 Passage du Caire in the 2nd arrondissement of Paris, Jean-Baptiste Gondelier received a patent in letters on 12 septembre 1828.
+An engraver and lithographer at 110 Passage du Caire in the 2nd arrondissement of Paris, Jean-Baptiste Gondelier received a patent in letters on 12 September 1828.
 A widow in 1820 of Anne-Françoise-Esther Morisset, he remarried on 25 September 1824 with Joséphine Foliot.

 The publisher, among others, of the Constitutionnel and the Gazette des théâtres, He permanently ceased his activities as a printer-lithographer on 8 July 1852.
 His plays were presented at the Théâtre du Vaudeville and the Théâtre des Variétés.

+He married Marie Rosine Palmyre Blancvillain.
+He died in Laon, Aisne, in 1878.